 Similar (though different) cultural experiences are available on the Zimbabwean side.

-Hope you’ve enjoyed this summary of things to do at Victoria Falls!
+We hope you’ve enjoyed this summary of things to do at Victoria Falls!
 Please don’t hesitate to contact us if you needs some help with your safari.